barbazul/1kfa/mod_guide_gm.md

  * Place black-side red cards on magic items for permanent charge loss
  * Place black-side red cards on mundane items for damage
  * Take away Pack cards
- * Tell them to turn a card sideways because they dropped it
  * Take away item cards (careful with this one - use only when appropriate)
- * Take away marker tokens (ie, those created by Defend, Where It Hurts, etc.)
+ * Take away marker tokens (ie, those created by Where It Hurts, etc.)

-Note, **a GM cannot take experience points from a player**.
-Use of experience points should always be a player choice.
+Note, **a GM cannot take XP from a player**.
+Use of XP should always be a player choice.

 ### Turn Their Move Back On Them